mchaffin17/AirPollutionFinalProject/README.md

 8. YearDat.csv - Original yearly dataset for US cities (weather from EPA site)<br>
 9. YearDat2.csv - Updated yearly dataset for US cities (weather from NOAA)<br>
 10. us_transit_to_tableau.csv - A dataset that was used in tableau to generate a map of transit style across the US<br>
-11. clustesr_knn.csv - A file indicating cluster identity inferred for many cities through KNN <br>
+11. dfClusters_kMeans.csv - A file indicating which cluster each US city fell in <br>
-12. cluster_knn_france.csv - Inferring French city cluster id with US clusters by KNN <br>
+12. clustesr_knn.csv - A file indicating cluster identity inferred for many cities through KNN <br>
-13. dfClusters_kMeans.csv - A file indicating which cluster each US city fell in<br>
+13. cluster_knn_france.csv - Inferring French city cluster id with US clusters by KNN <br>
 14. PollutantFilteringTableau.csv - A file that was used to generate the tableau image that can filter maps based on pollutants <br>